tud-amr/guidance_planner/README.md

 ## Citing
 This repository was developed at the Cognitive Robotics group of Delft University of Technology by [Oscar de Groot](https://github.com/oscardegroot) under supervision of Dr. Laura Ferranti, Dr. Javier Alonso-Mora and Prof. Dariu Gavrila.

-If you found this repository useful, please cite our paper:
+If you found this repository useful, please cite our paper!

 - [1] **Journal Paper:** O. de Groot, L. Ferranti, D. M. Gavrila, and J. Alonso-Mora, *Topology-Driven Parallel Trajectory Optimization in Dynamic Environments.* **IEEE Transactions on Robotics (T-RO)** 2024.
 Available: https://doi.org/10.1109/TRO.2024.3475047